Biegemedusa446/CI-CD-Pipeline-For-Static-React-Web-App/README.md

    - Navigates to the `my-react-app` directory and runs `npm install` to install the required dependencies.

 3. **Trivy Security Scan:**
-   - Utilizes `aquasecurity/trivy-action@master` to scan the codebase for vulnerabilities of severity `HIGH` or `CRITICAL`.
+   - Utilizes `aquasecurity/trivy-action@master` to scan the codebase for vulnerabilities of severity `CRITICAL`.
+   - **Note:** I opted for the `CRITICAL` severity instead of `HIGH` to prevent false positives.
+Using `HIGH` severity could flag minor issues as high-priority vulnerabilities, which might cause the scan to fail unnecessarily.

 4. **SonarCloud Analysis:**
    - Leverages `SonarSource/sonarcloud-github-action@v2` to perform static code analysis.
-   - Configuration includes project keys and repository secrets.
+   - **Note:** There were issues with SonarCloud's **Automatic Analysis**, which caused the Pipeline to crash.
+This has been addressed by turning **Automatic Analysis** off in the SonarCloud Dashboard to avoid these failures.

 5. **Build React Application:**
    - Runs `CI='' npm run build` to create a production build of the React application.